 - 1986 - Bill Russell, at age 38, announces his retirement.
 He is the last member of the Dodgers' Garvey-Lopes-Russell-Cey 1970s infield and is second on the club's all-time list with 2,183 games played.

-- 1991 - The Atlanta Braves take the lead in the World Series with a 14 - 5 rout of the Minnesota Twins.
+- 1991 - The Atlanta Braves take the lead in the World Series with a 14 - 5 rout of the Minnesota Twins in Game 5.
 Atlanta blows open a 5 - 3 game with nine runs in the last two innings.

 - 1992 - The Toronto Blue Jays take the major league baseball championship outside the United States for the first time ever, beating the Atlanta Braves, 4 - 3, in 11 innings, in Game 6 of the World Series.